 It is easier than you might think to be more sustainable – just small changes throughout your everyday life can make a real difference to the environment.
 Sustainable changes can also often save you money in the long run.
 Here are a few of our top tips:

 Next time you go to the shops save yourself some money and save the planet by using reusable bags instead of picking up a handful of plastic bags.
 Most shops now sell reusable/material bags or if you are really creative you could make your own out of scrap pieces of material.
-Surfers Against Sewage sell organic canvas bags with a funky illustrations on that are perfect for shopping or a trip to the beach.
+Surfers Against Sewage sell tote bags made from bouncy castles that are perfect for shopping or a trip to the beach.

 Plastic water bottles

 Replacing plastic water bottles with a sturdy and reusable water bottle will save you money in the long run and generate less plastic going to land fill.
 There are plenty of venues that will top of water bottles if you ask and they are always handy for days out or at work.
 Klean Kanteen offer a variety of stylish products from bottles to cups to tumblers, they’ve got you covered.

 We all love a nice cup of coffee or tea when we are on the go.
 Next time make sure you have a reusable cup with you.
 More venues are starting to offer them, some even with discounts on beverages or refills as an incentive.
 Ecoffee create beautifully patterned beverage cups out of bamboo, which are sustainable and perfect for the job of holding your drinks.

 There aren’t many people left that don’t own a mobile phone in some shape or form these days.
 The amount of electricity it takes to charge them is only increasing the more we use them in our fast paced lifestyles.
 So changing to a solar powered phone charger will save you money in the long run and save the planet too.
 But be sure to keep your old charger(s) for the days that aren’t so sunny.
 The Eden Project have a variety of solar chargers from travel sized to foldable making it easy whilst on the go.